exTerEX/cpp-dev/README.md

 # Cpp-Docker development container

 A C/C++ development container for [Visual Studio Code](https://code.visualstudio.com/) with [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
-It is a linux environment based on the latest LTS distribution of debian and the image is based on `gcc:latest` by Docker.
-It contains a few different versions of `gcc`.
-It is installed with [Oh My Bash](https://ohmybash.nntoan.com/). `CMake` and `ninja-build` is installed for building C/C++ applications. `pip` for Python3 is provided for adding development tools from PyPi. `Python3-dev` is provided to help build python bindings. `clang-format` and `clangd` is provided as a utility tool.
+It is a linux environment based on the latest LTS distribution of ubuntu by Docker.
+The provided c/c++ compiler is `clang` and comes with a few clang related tools.
+It is installed with [Oh My Bash](https://ohmybash.nntoan.com/). `CMake` and `ninja-build` is installed for building C/C++ applications. `Python3` and `pip` is provided for adding development tools from PyPi. `Python3-dev` is provided to help build python bindings.

 ## Example